INTO-CPS-Association/Documentation/docs/index.rst

 Specifically, INTO-CPS provides all the necessary tools for this such as:

-   * Modelling the invidual components referred to as a Functional Mock-up Unit (FMU)
+   * Modelling the individual components referred to as a Functional Mock-up Unit (FMU)
    * Performing a co-simulation
    * Evaluating the impact of different design decisions
    * Validating and testing FMUs